 The course is designed with the aim of enabling you to gain a good foundation of knowledge, understanding and skills that are required by the Hospitality and Catering Industry.
+You will have the opportunity to develop a variety of skills, including food preparation and cooking techniques, organisation, time management, planning, communication and problem solving.

-The Course is made up of two units:

-Unit 1: The Hospitality and Catering Industry

-Unit 2: Hospitality and Catering in Action
+The Course is made up of two units: Unit 1: The Hospitality and Catering Industry Unit 2: Hospitality and Catering in Action